Inwood, Manhattan: NYC Parks facilities

 Isham Park sits roughly between Broadway, Isham Street, Seaman Avenue, and West 214th and 215th Streets.
-The park once extended to the Harlem River, but after the creation of Inwood Hill Park and the reconfiguration of area streets, the northwest boundary became, for the most part, Seaman Avenue.
+The park once extended to the Harlem River, but after the creation of Inwood Hill Park and the reconfiguration of area streets, Seaman Avenue became the northwest boundary in practice.
+(An irregular parcel of land on the eastern edge of Inwood Hill Park remains legally zoned as Isham Park.)
 The extent of the current park now equals that of the original Isham estate.
 The Isham mansion, which originally came with the park gift, was torn down in the 1940s due to its deteriorating condition.

 Other parks in or adjoining Inwood include Sherman Creek Park (Swindler Cove), Fort Washington Park, Fort Tryon Park, and Highbridge Park.